Island of Lemurs: Madagascar: Critical reception

 The film has received generally positive reviews from critics.
 Based on 36 reviews collected by Rotten Tomatoes, the film has received an overall rating of 81% and an average score of 6.62/10.
 The review aggregator, Metacritic, assigned the film a 66/100 score.

 Justin Chang of Variety writes that all of the film's combined attributes such as score and cinematography "makes for a pleasant if fairly pedestrian viewing experience, one that more or less gets the job done in terms of balancing the requisite ooh-ahh moments with another unsurprising reminder of man’s capacity for selfishness and destruction."
 Sheri Linden of The Hollywood Reporter writes that Freeman provided a "concise narration, delivered with avuncular warmth."
 Nanaimo Daily News praised the cinematography and informative nature of the film, stating, "Island of Lemurs is close to the perfect nature documentary."

 A negative review came from Kevin McFarland of The A.V.
 Club, who graded the film with a C. He wrote that in contrast to Freeman, the narration by Wright was "stilted, overwritten and monotonous", and the film did not go into as much depth as Freeman's Academy Award-winner March of the Penguins, so was therefore "half a movie".

 Box office

 According to Box Office Mojo, the film grossed $188,307 on its opening weekend, in which it was released at 37 theaters.
 As of March 22, 2014, the film has grossed over $9 million.

 Awards

 Island of Lemurs was nominated for the Best Documentary and Best Animation/Family poster at the 15th Golden Trailer Awards, which were awarded respectively to Blackfish and Despicable Me 2.

 Music

 Mark Mothersbaugh scored the film.
 Chang of Variety wrote that Mothersbaugh's score would " too often surges when silence would have been more effective."

-Hanitrarivo Rasoanaivo, a Malagasy native, and her band Tarika sung a local version of American pop songs, featured in the film.
+Hanitrarivo Rasoanaivo, a Malagasy native, and her band Tarika sang a local version of American pop songs, featured in the film.
 "I Will Survive" and "Be My Baby" were among these songs.
 According to The Hollywood Reporter, the music "conveys the joy of observing the lemurs in action."